benallfree/gobot/src/apps/aperture/helper/readme.md

 ## Try Gobot's other apps

-Gobot has a growing list of [official apps](https://www.npmjs.com/package/gobot#official-gobot-apps).
+Gobot has a growing list (currently 52) of [official apps](https://www.npmjs.com/package/gobot#official-gobot-apps).
 Have you tried them all?

 ## Getting Help